DuaneNielsen/pytorch-baselines/docs/guide/custom_policy.rst

   import gym
   import tensorflow as tf

-  from stable_baselines.common.policies import ActorCriticPolicy, register_policy, nature_cnn
+  from pytorch_baselines.common.policies import ActorCriticPolicy, register_policy, nature_cnn
-  from stable_baselines.common.vec_env import DummyVecEnv from stable_baselines import A2C
+  from pytorch_baselines.common.vec_env import DummyVecEnv from pytorch_baselines import A2C

   # Custom MLP policy of three layers of size 128 each for the actor and 2 layers of 32 for the critic,
   # with a nature_cnn feature extractor